jesusrmz19/Parcel_Template/README.md

 That's it!
 The command above will change the origin of your repo and now the next change you make will commit all the files to the new repo you just created.

+NOTE: Remember to run npm install in your machine after changing the repo so you can use the packages 😎

 ## Author

 - Website - [Jesus Ramirez](https://jesusrmz.com/)